 Take dexlansoprazole only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

-dexlansoprazole comes with a Medication Guide.
+Dexlansoprazole comes with a Medication Guide and patient instructions.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

-Swallow the delayed-release capsule whole.
-If you cannot swallow the capsule whole, you may open it and pour the medicine into a tablespoon of applesauce.
+- Swallow it whole.
+If you cannot swallow the capsule whole, you may open it and pour the contents into a tablespoon of applesauce.
 Swallow the mixture right away without chewing.
 Do not store the mixed medicine for later use.

 Use only the brand of dexlansoprazole that your doctor prescribed.
 Different brands may not work the same way.

 The dose of dexlansoprazole will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of dexlansoprazole.
 If your dose is different, do not change it unless your doctor tells you to do so.